-RDF graph generation started as an ad-hoc process: hard-coded applications generate specific RDF graphs, typically from specific data sources in specific data formats.
-Shortly after, mapping languages were introduced, of which the RDB to RDF Mapping Language (R2RML) is the first W3C recommended mapping language to generate RDF graphs from relational databases (RDBs) [1].
-When a mapping language is used, the rules that specify the generation are detached from the processor that executes them [8].
-This improves interoperability, reusability, and maintainability of the rules, the processor, and the entire RDF graph generation process [13].
+RDF graph generation started as an ad-hoc process: hard-coded applications generated specific RDF graphs, typically from specific data sources in specific data formats.
+The advent of mapping languages - the first time standardized by the W3C recommended RDB to RDF Mapping Language (R2RML) to generate RDF graphs from relational databases (RDBs) [1] - improved interoperability of this generation process.
+Using a mapping language, the rules that specify the generation are detached from the processor that executes them [7].
+This improves interoperability, reusability, and maintainability of both rules and processor [12].

-New mapping languages - or extensions to existing mapping languages - are proposed to increase functionality or user-experience, and cater to different use cases.
+New mapping languages - or extensions to existing mapping languages - are proposed to increase the functionality or user-experience and adhere to different use cases.
 For example, mapping languages were proposed extending W3C recommendations, such as R2RML and SPARQL.
-The RDF Mapping Language (RML) is proposed as an extension of R2RML to support heterogeneous data sources [7,8], and SPARQL-Generate is proposed as an alternative mapping language, serialized using a modified SPARQL syntax [12].
+The RDF Mapping Language (RML) [7] was proposed as an extension of R2RML to support heterogeneous 2 De Meester et al.

+data sources, and SPARQL-Generate is proposed as an alternative mapping language, serialized using a modified SPARQL syntax [11].